ibraheemkabir/casper-bridge-frontend-1/README.md

 <br />

+Bridge shell app can access from the url - https://casper-swap.netlify.app/ subject to cors issues with fix stated above.

 # Steps to conduct swaps

 On starting application, the dashboard contains two cards, the first card is for swapping tokens from EVM to Non-EVM network and the second card allows for swapping from a non-evm to an evm destination.